-High Force Waterfall Walk in Teesdale
+High Force Waterfall Walk from Bowlees, Teesdale

 Quick Facts

-Walk time: Around 40 minutes each way
+Time: Around 1 hour 20 minutes each way

-Path type: Fields, woodland and rocky riverside paths
+Terrain: Fields, woodland and rocky riverside paths

 Difficulty: Moderate but family friendly